School of Health Professions :: Programs of Study

 >> What are the minimum academic requirements to be considered for the program?

 A high school diploma or GED.
-Applicants must have a cumulative college-level GPA of 2.0 or higher.
-High school graduates who earned less than a 2.0 GPA during high school will be considered for admission if they have generated a college GPA of 2.0 or above.
-The GPA is calculated at the most recent institution/college you attended and completed at least 12 college credit hours.
+Applicants must have a cumulative GPA of 2.0 or higher.
+Most recent college GPA must be ≥ 2.0 (if completed at least 12 credit hours).
+High school graduates who earned less than a 2.0 GPA during high school will be considered for admission if they have generated a college GPA of 2.0 or above based on 12 or more credits.
 The GPA is determined at the end of the fall semester (2016).
 High school seniors will be considered if their current GPA is 2.0 or above.

 The following high school courses with a grade of "C" or higher: Algebra I and Biology.
 Appropriate developmental or college course equivalents can be substituted.
 Must be completed by the end of Summer 2017 to be eligible for the 2017 program.
 Priority will be given to those who complete by the end of the spring semester.